The best cafes in the Sacred Valley offer something for everyone!

 For example?
 My favourite is the (naturally) brightly pink-hued apple, clove, cinnamon and arampo tea blend.
 Typical sweets like cookies and cakes, as well as lunch can be enjoyed here: choose from quinoa burgers and fries, chicken sandwiches or juicy hamburgers.
 Don’t miss the homemade ice-cream parlor beside the cafe, either!

 Location: Plaza Manco II 123, Yucay

-This vegan eatery is the best restaurant in Calca!
-They have a lovely garden, and their daily specials – priced at only 15 soles – are second to none.
+This eatery in Calca has a lovely garden, and their daily specials – priced at only 15 soles – are second to none.
 They come with a soup, main plate and tea – I guarantee you’ll leave full and satisfied!
-Alternatively, international dishes like Pad Thai, green curry and sushi feature, as do delicious juices, kombucha, coffees and turmeric and chai lattes.
+International dishes like Pad Thai, green curry and veggie sushi feature, as do delicious juices, kombucha, coffees and turmeric and chai lattes.

 Location: Calle Bolivar 785, Plaza De Armas, Calca